Little Red Schoolhouse & Museum

 Florham Park’s iconic Little Red Schoolhouse was built in 1866 at a cost of $2,250.
 Its open belfry and gable-end entrance instantly identify it as a typical 19th century one-room schoolhouse.
 The Italianate one-story narrow red brick masonry building is an architectural marvel with its steep roof, tall windows and elaborate arches.

 Inside, part of the museum is set up as a 19th century classroom, where small groups can enjoy a lecture.
 The museum has a variety of artifacts from the 1800s and 1900s, vintage school desks and broom-making equipment.
 Its location at the historic crossroads of Florham Park has remained a key reminder of the borough’s rural origins.
+The schoolhouse is a stop each fall on the free “Pathways of History” event.

 Of Special Note: